Azure/msrest-for-python/README.rst

 - XML mode can now be enabled even if the given Model has no XML metadata  #184
 - Add Kerberos Authentication  #186
-- Improve error message if expected type is dictionnary and something else is provided  #188
+- Improve error message if expected type is dictionary and something else is provided  #188

 **Bugfixes**